-Cook County offers several programs for young adults to engage in summer employment, mentorship, job training, career exploration, and leadership development.
-Starting this summer, we will be launching two brand new programs for young adults ages 16 to 24 in Cook County, Opportunity Works and Career Launch, as well as continuing employment opportunities with the Forest Preserves of Cook County, Conservation Corps.
+Cook County offers several programs for young adults to engage in summer employment, mentorship, job training, career exploration, and leadership development, Opportunity Works with the Chicago Cook Workforce Partnership and Conservation Corps with the Forest Preserves of Cook County.

 More than 33,000 young adults between the ages of 16 and 24 are disconnected from both work and school in suburban Cook County.
 At the same time, many employers report a shortage of skilled workers.
 Opportunity Works places young adults in subsidized internships, exposes them to viable careers, expands their skill sets, and connects them to the training and resources they need to achieve long-term employment in growing industries.
 The program will target south and west suburbs, but will be open to all of suburban Cook County, offering sector specific training in Transportation, Distribution, and Logistics (TDL); Information Technology; and Manufacturing.

-Opportunity Works has been developed through a partnership between the Office of the President of Cook County and the Chicago-Cook Workforce Partnership, and will serve about 300 youth in the summer of 2017.
-The application is open, and interested young adults can find out more and apply online through The Partnership site here.
+Opportunity Works has been developed through a partnership between the Office of the President of Cook County and the Chicago-Cook Workforce Partnership.
+Learn more about the program and apply at www.chicookcorks.org/opportunityworks.

-To find out more about Conservation Corps, contact Alice Brandon from Friends of the Forest Preserves at (708) 906-3907, or visit fpdcc.com.
+To find out more about Conservation Corps, visit fpdcc.com/nature/conservation-corps-programs.